glycin/techblog/_posts/2024-12-10-async-vector-search-ktor.md

 ```
 {: file='IconService.kt'}

 In the `WeaviateRepository` is where most the magic happens.
-Here we tell Weaviate how to perform the vector search exactly.
+Here we tell Weaviate how to perform the vector search.
+We build up queries that search for specific classes and fields.
+Let's take a look.

 ```kotlin
 val result = client.graphQL()